JKirkby95/Python-Golf/README.md

 - Most of which were to do with Python indenting, I now believe there are no bugs in the python code.

-- I'm dealing with an issue with the leaderboard at the moment , it seems to have stopped updating.
-I will be contacting tutor support but if it's not resolved I may have to submit this project with this bug which I'm very dissapointed about.

 [Back to top ⇧](#python-golf)